RobinSchaefer/tweet-stance-classification/tsc/embeddings/README.md

-This data contains the pretrained embeddings.
+This directory will contain the pretrained embeddings.